Bigpiggy01/HNC-Master/doc/build-unix.md

 make install # optional
 ```

-This will build peercoin-qt as well, if the dependencies are met.
+This will build helleniccoin-qt as well, if the dependencies are met.

 Dependencies
 ---------------------